Hyperproof/hypersync-sdk/doc/10-package-json-reference.md

         "appType": "hypersync",
         "authType": "custom",
         "category": "Identity Services",
-        "descriptionCapabilities": "This integration allows extracts users and group information from The Target Service.", "descriptionConnected": "The My Custom Hypersync App integration automatically imports proof to your controls and labels.", "writeScope": "Update Hyperproof with user information collected from The Target Service.", "debug": true,
+        "descriptionCapabilities": "This integration extracts user and group information from The Target Service.", "descriptionConnected": "The My Custom Hypersync App integration automatically imports proof to your controls and labels.", "writeScope": "Update Hyperproof with user information collected from The Target Service.", "debug": true,